AI Tools Show Promise For Detecting Childhood Seizures

 Not always.
 Some families have plans that include rescue meds and monitoring.
 But prolonged convulsive seizures generally need urgent care.

-Researchers studied children who experienced status epilepticus, a serious condition where seizures last a long time or occur one after another without recovery in between.
+This study looked at children aged 1 month to 18 years who experienced status epilepticus (SE), a serious condition where seizures last too long or occur back-to-back without recovery in between.